swobspace/ottick/README.md

   'Subject of the Article',
   'Content of the Article',
   {
-    # end the line below with a "," if you're using the optional settings
     'TicketID' => 1, # OR 'TicketNumber' => 2010080210123456
     #OPTIONAL START#
     'Article' => {